 You may feel that you are fine to return home but if you get home and find that you are having difficulty coping with tasks around the house or with getting out, you can find a lot of information which can help you in the Managing at home, Equipment and adaptations and Getting out and about information sections.

-If you need further help and advice, contact Hampshire County Council’s Adults' Health and Care Department.
+If you need further help and advice, contact your Adult Social Care department.